 Exercise and sporting activity on municipal land

-- Sports clubrooms and community halls are closed
+- Sports clubrooms and community halls can open with restrictions

 If you are currently living in mandatory isolation and need help please call the dedicated Coronavirus hotline on 1800 675 398.